isomerpages/mlaw-corp/news/press-releases/_posts/2024-01-08-post-Recommendations to Legal Education and Training.md

 ---
-title: Recommendations to Legal Education and Training
+title: Recommendations to Legal Education and Training in Singapore to Keep Pace with Evolving Industry Needs
 permalink: /news/press-releases/recommendations-to-legal-education-and-training/
 date: 2024-01-08
 layout: post